ARWNI2S/TheCorporateWars/tcw-draft/gameplay/main-mechanics.md

 Within coexist executives, engineers, workers, unions, shareholders, and, at times, factions with conflicting interests.

-Staff morale, internal political disputes, and departmental tensions can boost performance —or sink it.
+Staff morale, internal polítical disputes, and departmental tensions can boost performance —or sink it.

 Managing the inside is non-optional: ignore it, and face talent drain, internal sabotage, reputation crises, or operational collapse.